Donald Trump's Indonesian business partner brags about his access

 One of the journalists for Tempo who conducted the interview with Tanoesoedibjo said the magazine stands by the quote and has a recording and transcript to back it up.
 Tanoesoedibjo made similar comments about his ability to facilitate access to Trump in an interview with Reuters.

 Tanoesoedibjo has political ambitions of his own in Indonesia, where he founded his own political party.
-In prior interviews, Tanoesoedibjo has said he was inspired by Trump's ability to transition from wealthy businessman to political leader.
+In prior interviews, Tanoesoedibjo has said he was inspired by Trump's ability to transition from a wealthy businessman to a political leader.
 He is currently mulling a presidential bid in his home country.

 Tanoesoedibjo and his wife, Liliana, attended Trump's inauguration in January, documenting the VIP treatment they received on Instagram—including a chauffeured ride down the Pennsylvania Avenue inaugural parade route, past waiting crowds and police officers standing at attention.
 Other Instagram posts showed the couple at exclusive parties before and after the ceremony and posing with members of Trump's family.
-In the Tempo interview, Tanoesoedibjo said that he and his wife attended the inauguration as guests of the Trump Organization and paid their own way.
+In the Tempo interview, Tanoesoedibjo said he and his wife attended the inauguration as guests of the Trump Organization and paid their own way.

-In the Tempo interview, Tanoesoedibjo said that he last met with Trump on January 4, just over two weeks before Trump entered the White House, and that he held extended meetings with Trump's children on January 18 in New York City—meetings that were also documented on Instagram.
+In the Tempo interview, Tanoesoedibjo said he last met with Trump on January 4, just over two weeks before Trump entered the White House, and that he held extended meetings with Trump's children on January 18 in New York City—meetings that were also documented on Instagram.
 Asked how often he has met with Trump, Tanoesoedibjo was elusive.

 "I don't count, but often enough," he told Tempo.